N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military | Yonhap News Agency

 N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military

 SEOUL, Nov.
-2 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Wednesday, the South Korean military said, as its large-scale combined air drills with the United States are under way.
+3 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Thursday, the South Korean military said.

 The Joint Chiefs of Staff (JCS) announced the launch without providing details immediately.